 A department level open viva-voce will be conducted.
-PG &UG Head, Guide and senior most faculty functioning as project coordinator will form a panel to evaluate the dissertation work.
+PG &UG Head, Guide and one of the faculty functioning as project coordinator will form a panel to evaluate the dissertation work.

 PG HOD will chair all the evaluation components connected to the project work.